-For the occasion of the Centenary of the World War I, UNESCO is launching an education initiative for adolescents for the years 2014 to 2018.
+For the occasion of the Centenary of the World War I, UNESCO launched an education initiative for adolescents for the years 2014 to 2018.

-The initiative will inform children and youth about war and peace through the perception of heritage, in particular underwater cultural heritage.
-Participating institutions, schools, and authorities will use the materials provided by UNESCO.
-The educational materials which will teach lessons learnt from history and will help make students understand how precious cultural heritage sites are using examples of submerged heritage.
-The activities organized shall connect between the present day world and the future lives of the young people involved.
+The initiative informs children and youth about war and peace through the perception of heritage, in particular underwater cultural heritage.
+Participating institutions, schools, and authorities use the materials provided by UNESCO.
+The educational materials teach lessons learnt from history and help make students understand how precious cultural heritage sites are, using examples of submerged heritage.
+The activities organized connect between the present day world and the future lives of the young people involved.

 The historic background at the heart of this education initiative, including the naval aspect of World War I and the resulting sea blockades, had a large influence on the life of everyday people.
 Nevertheless, this background is often overlooked and rarely reflected upon.
 However, extensive submerged heritage remains from that time.
 The ability for reflection upon this little known, underwater cultural heritage, and the history connected to it, provides an opportunity to facilitate an understanding of the necessity of peace and heritage preservation amongst adolescents.
-This approach will allow participants to take the past into account, but it will also be relevant to participants by taking root in the present in order to positively affect the future.
-Empathy with other nations and their situations shall be stimulated.
+This approach allows participants to take the past into account, but it is also relevant to participants by taking root in the present in order to positively affect the future.
+Empathy with other nations and their situations is stimulated.

 The initiative is open to all teaching institutions globally and is addressed to youth ages 12-18.

 - Launch of the “Youth Safeguard Peace Initiative” on 28 June 2014.